Previous

 About the work

-On May 18, 2007, he escaped from his enclosure in the Blijdorp zoo by jumping over a 4.5-meter-wide ditch and subsequently injured a woman who visited the gorilla 4 times a week and always tried to make contact with the ape.
+On May 18, 2007, he escaped from his enclosure in the Blijdorp zoo by jumping over a 4.5-meter-wide ditch and then injured a woman who visited the gorilla 4 times a week and always tried to make contact with the ape.

 Specifications